 Our management is responsible for establishing and maintaining adequate internal control over financial reporting, as such term is defined in Exchange Act Rules 13a-15(f) and 15d-15(f).
 Our internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with GAAP.
 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
 Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions or that the degree of compliance with the policies or procedures may deteriorate.
 Under the supervision of our Chief Executive Officer and Chief Financial Officer and with the participation of our management, we conducted an evaluation of the effectiveness of our internal control over financial reporting as of December 31, 2022 based on the framework in "Internal Control-Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 Framework).
-Based on that evaluation, our management concluded that our internal control over financial reporting was not effective as of December 31, 2022, due to the material weaknesses in our internal control over financial reporting in our audited financial statements for the years ended December 31, 2022 and 2021, because:
+Based on that evaluation, our management concluded that our internal control over financial reporting was not effective as of December 31, 2022, due to the material weaknesses in our internal control over financial reporting was not effective as of December 31, 2022, due to the material weaknesses in our internal control over financial reporting was not effective as of December 31, 2022 and 2021, because: